-Purpose - Cable Tray is intended for above ceiling installation for the creation of main pathways for the management of high volumes of cable through corridors, and for access and egress to Equipment Rooms and Technology Rooms.
+Purpose - Cable Tray is intended for above-ceiling installation for the creation of main pathways for the management of high volumes of cable through corridors, access, and egress to Equipment Rooms, and Technology Rooms.

-General Installation Considerations
+UNM IT Design Guidelines General Installation Considerations

 Coordination with Other Trades - Cable Tray installation must be coordinated continuously with the other trades, (Structural, Electrical, Mechanical, Ceiling installers, etc.,) during construction to ensure that it will be accessible once construction is completed.
-In general the tray should be placed about 8 inches above the suspended ceiling to ensure access once the ceiling is in place.
-One foot clearance shall be maintained on two sides of the cable tray.
+In general, the tray should be placed about 8 inches above the suspended ceiling to ensure access once the ceiling is in place.
+One (1) foot clearance shall be maintained on two sides of the cable tray.

-Routing - Where possible, Cable Tray should be routed over common use areas such as corridors and not be routed over restrooms, electrical rooms.
-Avoiding routes over classrooms, exam rooms, offices and other private areas is important where repeated access to the tray would disrupt normal teaching or work activities.
-Use manufacturer specified turns and waterfalls for elevation transitions.
-Cable tray shall be installed continuous.
-Use 4 inch conduits through solid ceiling or in accessible areas.
-Bonding of the cable tray and conduits must be continuous.
+Routing - Where possible, Cable Trays should be routed over common-use areas such as corridors, and not be routed over restrooms, or electrical rooms.
+Avoiding routes over classrooms, exam rooms, offices, and other private areas is important where repeated access to the tray would disrupt normal teaching or work activities.
+Use manufacturer specified turns, and waterfalls for elevation transitions.
+The cable tray shall be installed continuously.
+Use 4" inch conduits through a solid ceiling or inaccessible areas.
+Bonding of the cable tray, and conduits must be continuous.
 The capacity of the conduits shall equal the capacity of the cable tray.
-Maintain clearances from fluorescent lights, ballast and other EMI sources as specified by the manufacturer of the cabling system and the industry standards specified in this document.
+Maintain clearances from fluorescent lights, ballast, and other EMI sources as specified by the manufacturer of the cabling system, and the industry st, and ards specified in this document.

 Heavy Duty or Medium Cable - Tray shall be installed in areas where a high density of communication cable is to be installed.
-IT designers should be consulted during early stages of design to determine the projected density of cable to be supported.
-Aluminum is preferable to steel due to weight and corrosion considerations.
-Ladder rack type cable tray is preferable as it allows access and egress of cable from above or below the tray.
-Ladder type cable tray shall be installed in equipment rooms, technology rooms, in the corridors adjacent to those rooms, and in areas supporting more than 200 cables.
-Solid bottom configurations may be required in transition areas, (e.g. across hard ceilings), in areas where the tray is accessible to the public or areas where the density of air handling equipment or structural members above the ceiling prohibits access to the tray.
-Flanges should be configured inward to assist in containment of cable within the tray.
+IT designers should be consulted during the early stages of design to determine the projected density of cable to be supported.
+Aluminum is preferable to steel due to weight, and corrosion considerations.
+A ladder rack-type cable tray is preferable as it allows access, and egress of cable from above or below the tray.
+Ladder-type cable trays shall be installed in equipment rooms, technology rooms, the corridors adjacent to those rooms, and areas supporting more than 200 cables.
+Solid bottom configurations may be required in transition areas, (e.g. across hard ceilings), in areas where the tray is accessible to the public, or in areas where the density of air handling equipment or structural members above the ceiling prohibit access to the tray.
+Flanges should be configured inward to assist in the containment of cable within the tray.

-Light Duty Cable Tray - Welded wire or "Basket"-type Cable Tray is acceptable for installation in areas where the density of cable, typically 200 cables or less and does not warrant the installation of a Heavy or Medium Duty Cable Tray.
+Light Duty Cable Tray - Welded wire or "Basket"-type Cable Tray is acceptable for installation in areas where the density of cable, typically 200 cables or less, does not warrant the installation of a Heavy or Medium Duty Cable Tray.
 Basket type tray is particularly well suited for installation below raised access floors.
-Install wire or welded type cable tray areas where a two foot clearance is accessible from one side and one foot from the top side.
+Install wire or welded-type cable tray areas where a two feet clearance is accessible from one side, and one foot from the top side.
 The arch of clearance shall be continuous.

-Dimensions - In general, Cable Tray should be a minimum of 18 in. wide, with a depth of 4 in.
-Narrower cable tray may be acceptable for locations with low volumes of cable; however, narrower Cable Tray shall not be substituted for the 18 in. standard without prior approval.
+Dimensions - In general, Cable Tray should be a minimum of 18" in. wide, with a depth of 4 in.
+Narrower cable tray may be acceptable for locations with low volumes of cable; however, a narrower Cable Tray shall not be substituted for the 18 in. standard without prior approval.
 Ensure rail height will accommodate future growth.